The London charity shops you want on your radar.

 Let’s face it: London isn’t short on a charity shop or two.

-Whilst I may be a little biased about my hometown, no one can deny the fantastic shopping opportunities the city offers.
+Whilst we may be a little biassed about this wonderful city, no one can deny the fantastic shopping opportunities the city offers.

 With a high proportion of the UK’s staggering 9000 charity shops based in London, there is no shortage of places to grab fantastic thrifted items.

 The number of people turning to second-hand clothes is rising quickly.
 So whether you’re environmentally conscious, looking to nab yourself a bargain, or simply love browsing at the unique offerings, the London charity shop scene will not let you down.

 And you’ll be happy to know we’ve saved you the hassle of rummaging through the hundreds of charity options.